 - We award a prize for undergraduate theses deposited with the Archives.

-- We manage an e-group, ozhomohist, for posting news items on issues and events about Australia’s gay, lesbian and queer histories.
+- We manage an e-group, ozhomohist, for posting news items on issues and events about Australia’s LGBTIQ histories.

 - We give in-kind support to non-profit projects that have similar or parallel aims to ours.